min2ha/ukwa-site/content/target/61579/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: Jeremy Hunt says UK will not stay in customs union

 Cabinet minister Jeremy Hunt told the BBC on February 23rd 2018 there was no possibility that the government would back remaining in a customs union after Brexit.
 The health secretary said the UK wanted "frictionless trade" but would "find a different way" to achieve that.